WMInfoTech/continuous-qualtrics-exporter/README.md

     * Direct usage example (will only work directly if file is written locally)
         * `uploadtoonedrive.py`

+## Contributions

+We welcome contributions to this project.
+Feel free to open an issue or pull request.

 ## Modo Labs API Information

-Also included in this code base are two scripts that can be used to manage notifications through the ModoLabs mobile platform.
-This functionality requires the Communicate Premium feature that delivers functionality to support personal push notifications.
-I recommend reading Modo support documentation on how to generate the two required tokens needed to use these API's, setting up the directory and the personal channel and documentation on the appropriate file scructure of the notification directory.
+Also included in this code are two scripts that can be used to manage push notifications through the ModoLabs mobile platform.
+This functionality requires the Communicate Premium feature.
+I recommend reading Modo support documentation on how to generate the two required tokens needed to use these APIs, setting up the directory and the personal channel and documentation on the appropriate file scructure of the notification directory.

 * modonewdirectory.py
     * Takes a local directory xml file and will upload it to Modo and enable it as the current directory.